SWCreeperKing/PowerwashSimAP/README.md

 - Only host with mod
   - confirmed to work
-- Host doesn't have mod but a player does
+- Host doesn't have mod but a player does (untested)
   - 50/50 does or doesn't work
-- Multiple people with the mod
+- Multiple people with the mod (untested)
   - largely depends on the above
     - they are all connected to same slot
     - they all have different slots